ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-21-how-to-contribute-to-etc-community-volunteering/index.md

 ![Twitter Together.](./4.png)

-As mentioned in the previous section, the public may submit tweets through the ETC community Twitter accounts in a system called “Twitter Together”.
+As mentioned in the previous section, the Ethereum Classic community maintains two Twitter accounts to disseminate significant information about Ethereum Classic and promote the use of the ETC network.
+The public may submit proposals for tweets to be sent from these accounts using the community's “Twitter Together” system.

 This is done through a website called GitHub, in the repositories of these two accounts, which are located at: